Baratta-Lorton Reading Program AKA Dekodiphukan

 Introduced in tandem with the Writing Worksheets

-No specific lesson associated with the letters is given to the child
+No specific lesson associated with the letters is needed

-Letter association take place in the Writing Worksheets and Sightword apps
+Letter association take place naturally in the Writing Worksheets and Sightwords apps

 Introduced after the child has completed the Writing Worksheets at the two- and three-sound levels

 Teaches the child a basic site vocabulary of 161 words